MileHacker Logo

 Las Palmas city de Gran Canaria is a subtropical desert climate, described as having "eternal spring" temperatures.
 This climate means mild, pleasant weather throughout the year, making it a destination suitable for visits any month.
 Still, knowing the distinctions of its climate and travel seasons helps pick the best time for your interests.

 Average daily temperatures range from a comfortable 19°C (66°F) in winter to a warm 26°C (79°F) in summer.
-Coastal areas, like Las Palmas city, benefit from cooling from the Atlantic and consistent trade breezes.
+Coastal areas, like Las Palmas city city, benefit from cooling from the Atlantic and consistent trade breezes.
 This reasonables the heat, preventing extreme temperatures common in other desert climates.
-Rain is minimal.
+Rainfall is minimal.
 It mainly falls between October and March.
 Summers are typically dry.
 Las Palmas has around 150-200 mm (6-8 inches) of rain annually.
-This indicates many sunny days, even in the "rainier" months.
+This signifies many sunny days, even in the "rainier" months.
 When it rains, it often comes as short, light showers, clearing quickly.

 Season Breakdown